Rabbi Haskel Lookstein Congregation Kehilath Jeshurun:

 “R’ Chaim of Brisk was once asked how one might define succinctly the role of a spiritual leader.
 While today many spiritual leaders would define the role as related to learning or teaching Torah, this was not R’ Chaim’s answer.
 He answered that such a role is primarily in place in order to protect the weaker elements in society from exploitation and abuse.
 Any organization which commits itself to this goal, and makes a difference for people everywhere on a day-to-day basis, becomes a shining beacon in the fullest sense for what true leadership is.”

-Rabbi David Saperstein, Director and Counsel, Religious Action Center of Reform Judaism
+Rabbi David Saperstein, Director Emeritus, Religious Action Center of Reform Judaism

 “It is an immense source of pride to see Uri L’Tzedek emerge within the Orthodox community, and quickly rise to such prominence, leading, educating and training traditional Jews to act on the confluence of Halacha and social justice.
 Uri L’Tzedek’s remarkable Tav HaYosher program raises the standards of Jewish eating; throughout the Jewish community, Jewish organizations and families are rethinking what kosher means by including fair trade practices to otherwise ritually kosher foods.
 May we all continue to go from strength to strength.”